Whelen Engineering –a global leader in the emergency warning industry –has been trusted to perform since 1952.

 Robotic and laser cutting and drilling, robotic bending cells for stand-alone operation.
 All machine parts are produced and maintained by automated production machine shops in New Hampshire and Connecticut.

-Hard coating of lenses and powder coating of housings makes them resistant to weather and abrasion.
-Metallizing reflectors adds reflectivity and helps prevent corrosion and oxidation.
+The hard-coating of lenses and powder coating of housings makes them resistant to weather and abrasion.
+Metalizing reflectors add reflectivity and help prevent corrosion and oxidation.

 Production Machine Shop

 State-of-the-art milling machines, CNC lathes, and screw machines make the precision parts required for our products.

 Quality Control & Testing